codepress/ac-column-template/README.md

 ### step 2.

-Edit the `ac-COLUMN_NAME.php` file (now renamed using your column name) and change the column type if necessary.
+Edit the `ac-PLUGIN_NAME.php` file (now renamed using your plugin name) and change the column type if necessary.

 ### step 3.

-Edit the `ac-column-COLUMN_NAME.php` file (now renamed using your column name) and include your custom code in the appropriate functions.
+Edit the `COLUMN_NAME.php` files (now renamed using your column name) and include your custom code in the appropriate functions.

 ### step 4.

 Edit this `README.md` file with the appropriate information and delete all content above and including the following line.

+### step 5 (optional).

+The structure of this plugin is prepared so that it can contain multiple columns.
+If you want to create multiple custom columns in this plugin, you can create a copy of each of the files and use a different name for your files that represents the column classes.

 -----------------------